 The Federal Institute of Technology in Lausanne has launched new PhD funding scheme for international students.
-This PhD Scholarship is designed to develop the innovation potential of EPFL’s PhD students.
+This PhD award is designed to develop the innovation potential of EPFL’s PhD students.

 The EPFLinnovators programme aims to attract excellent PhD candidates with an interest in entrepreneurship to EPFL and (i) increase their awareness – from the very beginning of their PhD studies – of the possibility to initiate a start-up, (ii) increase the number of PhD candidates who create a start-up and become an entrepreneur/innovator, and (iii) to increase the success of their start-ups once these have been created.